coenvalk/Simple-Genetic-Algorithm/README.md

 To get an idea of how to use the class, take a look at test.cpp.
 This program uses the genetic algorithm to find an integer created of all one's in binary.

+While this class is very minimal, the class is robust enough to perform generations on itself!
+I implemented a genetic algorithm that takes in genetic algorithms that take in integers (the same genetic algorithms as test0 in test.cpp) to find the optimal values for crossover rate and mutation rate.
+Take a look at meta_test.cpp for a genetic algorithm that performs evolutions on genetic algorithms.